The hardware wallet market is growing as cryptocurrency grows.

 Each wallet does have some unique differences that are hard to see in the picture.

-All three devices have screens which means you don’t need to expose the recovery phrase to your computer.
+Both devices have screens which means you don’t need to expose the recovery phrase to your computer.

 The Trezor and Ledger devices are compatible with most multisig software, such as Specter and Caravan.